Brief history of auto insurance in China

 Key consumers of auto insurance in China

-Men are the main consumers of auto insurance market in China.
-They cover 75.8% of the total auto insurance in China leaving their women counterpart with only 24.2%.
+Men are the main consumers in China’s auto insurance market.
+They cover 75.8% of the total auto insurance consumers leaving their women counterpart with only 24.2%.
 However, more Chinese women are becoming drivers and car owners, which means they will start to buy more commercial insurances for their cars.
 31-40 year old individuals are currently the main consumers of auto insurance in China.
 However, as the number of 25-30 years old consumers is consistently growing, increasing number of young people purchasing cars and related insurance will be expected.

 Consumer demand for car insurance in China

-There are several factors that influence consumer demand on auto insurance in China.
+There are several factors that influence consumer demand.
 Fuel costs and repair costs incurred in the use of car affect auto insurance purchases.
 Excessive fuel costs would reduce the automobile usage to a certain extent, while repair costs will be considered along with the purchase of car insurance in China to control the costs that may incur in the future.
 Consumers who purchase auto insurance usually adopt stronger safety conscious and insurance-related expertise.
-Higher educated individuals will have more purchasing awareness and demands for auto insurance in China.
+Higher educated individuals will have more purchasing awareness and demands for auto insurance.
 In addition, the degree of transportation industry development reflects the proportion of demand for public transportation to private cars.
 Thus, in areas with underdeveloped public transport, people are more likely to drive private cars, which would lead to a higher demand for car insurance in that area.
 The income level also seems to be one of the influencing factors that contributes to the booming car insurance market in China.
 Individuals or families with stronger purchasing power are more willing to purchase cars that may increase the potential consumption of auto insurance in China.

 Purchasing reasons for auto insurance in China